kjosib/kjosib.github.io/voice/health.md

 I also might suggest a therapist, depending on what comes up during the program.

 **On the matter of surgery:**
-Training really does work just fine for the overwhelming majority.
+* Training really does work just fine for the overwhelming majority who can dedicate the time and effort, although not every coach is a good fit for every learner.
+* Training has certain practical benefits: There's neither a convalescent period nor the risk of surgical complications.
+With training, you can easily adjust your sound at will, even to the point of deliberately "turning off" your feminine voice - a power some people might need.
+* There are situations where surgery is the better option.
+That's a personal decision for those who choose to undergo it.
+We should not disrespect that choice in others or try to browbeat them out of it, but it's OK to share the story of our own vocal journeys.
-In any case, surgery can *at most* affect the body-implying features.
+* In any case, surgery can *at most* affect the body-implying features.
 Nobody can surgically implant a feminine accent.
+(Yet.)

 **Hormones:**
 Testosterone changes the vocal equipment, but slowly.
 Estrogen does not reverse these changes.